cocotb/cocotb/documentation/source/building.rst

     ``TESTCASE``
       The name of the test function(s) to run.
-If this variable is not defined Cocotb discovers and executes all functions decorated with the :py:class:`cocotb.test` decorator in the supplied modules.
+If this variable is not defined Cocotb discovers and executes all functions decorated with the :class:`cocotb.test` decorator in the supplied modules.

       Multiple functions can be specified in a comma-separated list.